WatsonDue2/esphome-zehnder-comfoair/README.md

 # Zehnder Comfoair Q ESPHome
+Personal fork of the fantastic work of yoziru: https://yoziru.github.io/esphome-zehnder-comfoair/

 This project lets you use an ESP32 device with a CAN interface to interact with the Zehnder ComfoAir Q ventilation unit.
 Tested with:
 - [Olimex ESP32-EVB-EA-IND](docs/esp32-evb.md) using its internal CAN bus component + separate power supply